realA10001986/Flux-Capacitor/README.md

 ![My Flux Capacitor](https://github.com/realA10001986/Flux-Capacitor/assets/76924199/0754e0c0-e545-4122-8edf-0f7add41cd73)

+The Flux Capacitor can be used stand-alone, or in connection with a [Time Circuits Display](https://tcd.out-a-ti.me).
+If built properly, the Flux Capacitor is perfectly fit for mounting in your Delorean.

 Features include
 - movie-accurate default flux sequence, plus 9 alternative flux sequences
 - Optional [flux](#the-flux-sound) sound (4 modes)